 on like that.'

 Today then, half a century on from independence people all over sub-Saharan Africa are still suffering from autocratic, apathetic and rapacious leadership which the outside world continues to ignore.
-For as far as the international community is concerned governance is the 'elephant in the room': most Africa watchers, if they are honest, know the problem is there but, shamefully, no one wants to confront it: western governments, afraid of political sensitivity, losing influence or being branded neo-colonialist or racist, and with the need to justify the continuance of overseas aid to their electorates, prefer to sweep the glaring problems of mismanagement and corruption on the continent under the carpet.
+For as far as the international community is concerned governance is the 'elephant in the room': most Africa watchers, if they are honest, know the problem is there but, shamefully, no one wants to confront it.
+Western governments, afraid of political sensitivity, losing influence or being branded neo-colonialist or racist, and with the need to justify the continuance of overseas aid to their electorates, prefer to sweep the glaring problems of mismanagement and corruption on the continent under the carpet.
 Multilateral organisations like the World Bank and IMF, having been severely criticised in the past for their Structural Adjustment Programmes which forced debtor developing countries to tighten their budgets, now tiptoe round the subject of maladministration.
-International Non-Government Organisations (NGOs) like Oxfam and Christian Aid have development projects throughout sub-Saharan Africa but for reasons known only to themselves are disingenuous when it comes to telling their supporters the truth about poor governance being the main cause of poverty on the continent.
+International Non-Government Organisations (NGOs) like Oxfam, Save the Children, ONE and Christian Aid have development projects throughout sub-Saharan Africa but for reasons known only to themselves are disingenuous when it comes to telling their supporters the truth about poor governance being the main cause of poverty on the continent.
 Instead, they prefer to blame western trade barriers, tax evasion by multinational corporations, climate change and the lack of overseas aid.
 As for the African Union, basically an 'old boys club of African dictators' whose directorate appears outwardly critical of governance in words to appease the West but inwardly continually fails to censure its members for fear of rocking the boat.

 And it is not as if today's African leaders are unaware of what needs to be done either as is shown by what was drafted into the constitution of the African Union (AU) when it was set-up in 2002, and agreed by all member governments.